 These are just a nuisance and need to be dealt with.
 Our grow cabinets are sealed from light leaks and the negative pressure supplied by the robust fan ensures that all the air expelled from the cabinet is scrubbed with a heavy duty carbon filter.
 The amount of carbon contained in the filter is directly related to the effectiveness of the odor removal.
 Our large filters are not overkill; they remove virtually all the earthy smell.
 On the other side of the fan all carbon scrubbed air expelled from the cabinet is passed through a duct silencer.
 This combined with the reflective and sound deadening insulation takes all the noise from the fan and air pumps and dissipates it inside a chamber.
 What comes out?
 An odor neutral breeze quiet as can be.

 Regardless of the location of your grow boxes, the type of light used, or the size of the area in which you’re growing, heat buildup needs to be addressed.
-The robust fans CG uses in every Solar System are plenty effective in removing heat from the light bulb, from the box, or both.
+The robust fans CG uses in every box we build are plenty effective in removing heat from the light bulb, from the box, or both.
 Now that the heat has been removed from your box, it also needs to be removed from your room.
 The larger the room, the longer it takes for heat to build up.
 In other words, if you put your grow box in your garage it may take 10 hours of your light running for the room to heat up, but may only take 30 minutes for the same box to heat up a walk in closet.
 Moral of the story is, move more air!
 Air out the room your box is in as much as possible.
 We recommend adding a fan, opening a window/door, or some other method of exchanging the air in your room.
 It will only result in more CO2, less heat, less odor, and happy plants!